Non-Sequential Decentralized Stochastic Control Revisited: Causality and Static Reducibility: Introduction

 In \cite{wit88}, Witsenhausen introduced a static reduction method for dynamic teams, where observation kernels satisfy an absolute continuity condition.
 In this static reduction, the probabilistic nature of the problem has been transformed to the cost function by changing the measures of the observations to fixed probability measures.
 Witsenhausen's static reduction procedure is independent of the policies that precedent DMs choose, and hence, we refer to this type of static reduction as a {\it{policy-independent static reduction}} \cite{sanjari2021optimality}.
-The policy-independent static reduction is essentially a change of measure argument, a prominent version of which is known as Girsanov's transformation \cite{girsanov1960transforming, benevs1971existence} which has been considered in \cite[Eqn(4.2)]{wit88}, and later utilized in \cite[p.
-114]{YukselBasarBook} and \cite[Section 2.2]{YukselWitsenStandardArXiv} (for discrete-time partially observed stochastic control, similar arguments had been presented, e.g. by Borkar in \cite{Bor00}, \cite{Bor07}).
-We refer the reader to \cite{charalambous2016decentralized} for relations with the classical continuous-time stochastic control, where the relation with Girsanov's classical measure transformation \cite{girsanov1960transforming, benevs1971existence} is recognized.
-Such reformulation of stochastic dynamic control and filtering problems via a change of measure has proven to be very effective for existence, approximations, filtering, and dynamic programming methods under a variety of contexts.
-In discrete-time, such a formulation leads to an equivalent system under which measurements are exogenous independent variables.
-For continuous-time stochastic control, this method has been popular since the analysis in \cite{benevs1971existence}, to avoid stringent conditions on control policies to satisfy the conditions for existence of strong solutions to controlled stochastic differential equations (see also \cite{davis1972information,davis1973dynamic}), which allows the control to be a function of an independent Brownian innovations process.
-This was utilized by Fleming and Pardoux \cite{FlPa82}, who introduced {\it wide-sense admissible} control policies for classical partially observed stochastic control problems (POMDPs), where first the measures were reduced to an exogenous Brownian process and a control policy was defined to be wide-sense admissible if the control and (exogenous) measurements were independent from future increments of the measurement process (see also \cite{bismut1982partially}, where this was utilized further without separating estimation and control in POMDPs).
-Borkar \cite{Bor00}, \cite{Bor07} obtained existence results in average cost POMDPs via generalizing Fleming and Pardoux's notion to discrete-time POMDPs, where, once again, first the measurements were made independent and then the control and measurements form a wide-sense admissible process if they are independent from future measurements.
-In non-linear filtering theory such methods have found applications via the Kushner-Kallianpur-Striebel formula \cite{kushner2014partial}.
+The policy-independent static reduction is a change of measure argument, a prominent version of which is known as Girsanov's transformation \cite{girsanov1960transforming, benevs1971existence}.